AnilTanganiya/Netflix_project_postsql/README.md

 ## Author - Anil Tanganiya

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

-### Stay Updated and Join the Community

-For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media and join our community:

 - **LinkedIn**: www.linkedin.com/in/anil-tanganiya-97bab1214

-Thank you for your support, and I look forward to connecting with you!
+💡 Thanks for checking out the project!